u1034266/Membership-Signup-Portal/README.md

 ### Admin / Logged-in Users:
 - Can do all the above.
 - Can view **All** membership details of all members
-- Can *manage blogs*.
+- Can *manage members*.
 They have the rights to:
   - **Edit** member's details
   - **Delete** a member